AlexKovalevych/AlexKovalevych.github.io/_posts/2016-10-12-elm-events.markdown

 Elm supports html events with [elm-lang/html](http://package.elm-lang.org/packages/elm-lang/html/latest) package.

-Using it we can create a simple application, which will just increase click counter with each click (you can copy-paste and try it [here](http://elm-lang.org/try)):
+Using it we can create a simple application, which will just increase click counter with each click.

+I assume you're familiar with typical elm application structure, but if not, you can read about it [here](https://guide.elm-lang.org/architecture/).

 {% highlight elm %}